 The Historic Asolo Theater is equipped with a hearing loop system to assist those with hearing aids or cochlear implants equipped with telecoils (T-Coil).
 This enables sound to be transmitted directly from our P.A. system without background noise or interference to better serve our visitors.
-By turning your hearing aid to "T" for reception, you will be able to hear our performances with improves amplification and clarity.
+By turning your hearing aid to "T" for reception, you will be able to hear our performances with enhanced amplification and clarity.
 Please note that the first two rows of seats on the first tier and the entire third tier of seats are not looped.
 If you need assistance in choosing seats that will be compatible with T-coil, please call the Box Office at 360-7399.

 For visitors who do not have the T-Coil system, infrared assistive listening devices and cochlear implant adapters are also available for visitors attending events in the Historic Asolo Theater.
 To obtain an assistive listening device, please ask at the Box Office upon arrival.

 Visitors may request the use of assisted listening devices (including neck loops for t-coil switches) for docent-led tours and select public programs with advance notice.